 The hedging gain recognized in OCI before tax is equal to the change in fair value used for measuring effectiveness.
 There is no ineffectiveness recognized in profit or loss.

 6. Earnings per share

-The calculation of the earnings per share has been based on the profit for the year attributable to ordinary shareholders and the number of ordinary shares outstanding.
+The calculation of the basic earnings per share is based on profit for the year attributable to ordinary shareholders and the number of ordinary shares outstanding.